 You've seen her lighting up the big screen, captivating audiences worldwide with her charm and charisma.
 Margot Robbie, the versatile actress from Australia, is a force to be reckoned with in Hollywood.
 This article dives into a fascinating exploration of Robbie's persona, suggesting her as an embodiment of Enneagram Type 8 - The Challenger..

-Disclaimer This analysis of Margot Robbie’s Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Margot Robbie.
+Disclaimer This analysis of Margot Robbie’s Enneagram type is purely speculative, based on publicly available information, and may not reflect Margot Robbie’s actual personality type.

 TL;DR: Why Margot Robbie is an Enneagram type 8